nvjob/stc8/README.md

 ### Prerequisites

-To work on the project, you will need a Unity version of at least 2019.1.8 (64-bit).
+To work on the project, you will need a Unity version of at least 2019.1.8 (Only Built-in Render Pipeline).

 ### Information